canadaclub/canadaclub.github.io/contact.md

 It's easy to join, just e-mail us at {{ site.mailto }} and we will reply with the necessary information.
 We'll reply as soon as we can.

-## How do I join?
-It's easy to join.
-Just e-mail us at {{ site.mailto }} and we will reply with the necessary information.

 ## When can I join?
 Our memberships run from January to December each year with memberships due by 1st March.
 Newcomers begin paying membership dues starting in January after they join the Club.